Click OK to log in and restart your reservation.

 Click Cancel to continue with your reservation without logging in.

-As a prominent part of the worldwide travel industry, American conducts its business in a manner that protects human rights and the rights of children within our sphere of influence.
-We condemn human rights abuses, including forced or compulsory labour and child exploitation in any form.
-Consequently, we have adopted responsible workplace practices and endeavour to conduct our business operations free from complicity in human rights abuses.
+American Airlines is committed to respecting human rights, including combating illegal human trafficking and child exploitation.
+As a prominent part of the worldwide travel industry, we conduct our business in a manner that protects human rights and the rights of children within our sphere of influence.
+We have adopted responsible workplace practices and endeavour to conduct our business operations free from complicity in human rights abuses.

-American has also made information on human trafficking, including links to educational and training resources, available to all employees on our employee website.
+American’s policies and other information on human trafficking, including links to educational and training resources, are available to all employees on our employee website.

+Employees or agents have a responsibility to report, without fear of retaliation, any incidents of suspected human trafficking or other activity inconsistent with our Standards of Business Conduct.
 We have a 24/7 hotline (the EthicsPoint helpline) available to all employees.
 Employees can call the toll-free number or use an online, secure web portal to ask questions or report questionable conduct.
-The helpline is available systemwide to domestic and international employees, and employees can remain anonymous.
+The helpline is available system-wide to domestic and international employees, and employees can remain anonymous.
 American’s Business Ethics & Compliance Office and Legal Department also receive reports by telephone, mail and email.

 We will protect and interview all employees or agents suspected of being victims of or witnesses to prohibited activities.
 This will occur before the employees or agents return to their countries of origin if they are located outside their countries of origin when the incident was reported.
 We will also cooperate fully with any trafficking-related audits and investigations by the federal government, including providing reasonable access to our facilities and staff.
 Lastly, American has a zero-tolerance policy against retaliation.
 Any employee or agent who violates this policy will be subject to appropriate discipline, including reduction in benefits or termination of employment.